All engagements conducted under NDA · Evidence preserved to technical chain-of-custody standards · Engagements limited to qualified organizations

 Regulatory Violations

-• HIPAA violations from PHI fed into ChatGPT — penalties up to $1.9M per incident category
+• HIPAA violations from PHI fed into ChatGPT — penalties up to $2,190,294 per violation category per year (effective Jan 28, 2026)

 • SOX internal control gaps when material nonpublic information enters AI tools